NicolasQueiroga/EduBot/README.md

 # EduBot: An AI-Powered Educational Assistant

-> Made by Nicolas Queiroga and Henrique Frezzatti as part of the Natural Language Processing course at Insper.
+> Made by Nicolas Queiroga and Henrique Martinelli Frezzatti as part of the Natural Language Processing course at Insper.
 ---
 ## [Pitch Video](https://youtu.be/mMhsmGD8smk)
 ---